 Is the music you intend to play traditional or modern?
 If it is traditional classical music, you are looking for a proper, ‘purist’ classical guitar.
-This guide is all about that.
-If you’re into modern music like pop or rock or jazz and you are looking for some nylon sounds to add to your sound palette, this guide will help you find the perfect classical guitar.
+If you’re into modern music like pop or rock or jazz and you are looking for some nylon sounds to add to your sound palette.
+In either case, this guide will help you find the perfect classical guitar.

 But players of modern music have another option in addition to a ‘purist’ classical guitar: the nylon-acoustic-cum-electric hybrid guitar.
 If you’re interested, I have a detailed review of the Ibanez GA6CE that can help you.
 This type of guitar is certainly a classical guitar in terms of nylon strings and bracing patterns but it is also an amplified guitar for greater volume and ‘bite’.

 There is one particular size that you may pay special attention to: the parlor size as Cordoba calls it or 7/8 guitar as Yamaha calls it.
-This is a slightly truncated version of the scale length which is the distance between the bridge on the soundboard to the nut at the headstock end.
+This has a slightly truncated scale length which is the distance between the bridge on the soundboard to the nut at the headstock end.

 These guitars have a scale length of 630 mm as against the full size 650 mm and the width at the nut can also be smaller at 50 mm rather than the full size 52 mm.
 These marginal differences in mm do matter for adults with small hands and they are made just to suit them.
 Even luthier guitars offer 630 mm versions, so these are not to be equated with ‘children’s guitars’.
 They are full-fledged musical instruments.

-If you want to know more about shorter scale guitars, make sure to read our article on 630 mm guitars for adults with small hands.
+If you want to know more about shorter scale guitars, read my article on 630 mm guitars for adults with small hands.

 If you’re thinking of a hybrid guitar like the Ibanez GA6CE, you should know they come in only full size.
 You have smaller options in neck width to make it easier to play for acoustic guitarists, but the scale length is the standard one.